CleverCloud/warp10-macaroons-plugin/README.md

     cid attr = attributekey2=attributevalue2
     cid attr = attributekey3=attributevalue3

-    # App Name (cannot be set a second time, only once)
+    # Write token only, App Name (cannot be set a second time, only once)
     appname = ljksjksdqhkl

     # Read token only, Apps id (String array, values can disappear but not be added)